A multi-orthogonal polynomials' approach to bulk queueing theory: Proofs of Theorem and Theorem

-We use techniques that appear in \cite{S}.
-Consider initial value problem (\ref{initialvalueproblem}).
-Observe that for each row of ${\bf P}$ its entries satisfy the same system of equations, hence in order to simplify the notation for this Subsection, we omit the dependence in $i \in \mathbb{Z}_+$.
+Let us consider the initial value problem (\ref{initialvalueproblem}).
+Observe that for each column of ${\bf P}$ its entries satisfy the same system of equations, hence in order to simplify the notation for this Subsection, we omit the dependence in $j \in \mathbb{Z}_+$.
 Set the infinite column vector function

 Then ${\bf X}$ satisfies an initial value problem: